 - 1 package of your favorite taco seasoning, portioned for 1 lb. of ground meat - here's our favorite store-bought seasoning mix

-- 2 to 3 heads of romaine or 1 to 2 heads of iceberg lettuce or 2 to 3 heads of romaine, chopped into bite-size pieces
+- 2 to 3 heads of romaine or 1 to 2 heads of iceberg lettuce, chopped into bite-size pieces

 - 3 c. halved cherry tomatoes or chopped Roma tomatoes

-- 2 to 3 c. shredded cheddar cheese
+- 2 to 3 c. shredded cheddar or Mexican blend cheese

-- 1 to 3 c. lightly crushed Doritos nacho cheese flavored tortilla chips, plus whole chips for scooping up the salad and/or for crushing over the salad
+- Doritos nacho cheese flavored tortilla chips, for scooping up the salad and/or for crushing over the salad

 - In a large skillet over medium to medium-high heat, brown the ground meat and onion.
-When meat is nearly halfway browned, add garlic and onion.
-Once beef is browned and onion is softened, remove any excess fat from the pan.
-Then sprinkle taco seasoning over the mixture and toss to coat evenly.
-Add 1/3 cup of water and let mixture simmer over medium-low heat until water is dissolved.
+When meat is nearly halfway browned, add the garlic.
+Once meat is browned and onion is softened, remove any excess fat from the pan.
+Then sprinkle taco seasoning over the mixture, stir in 1/3 cup of water, and let mixture simmer over medium heat until water is dissolved.
 Remove pan from heat.
 This can be prepared a day in advance and refrigerated until ready to serve - just warm it up again when creating the salad

 This salad is all about creating a dish that works for you and those you are serving.
 Delete ingredients you aren't fond of.
 Add in some that aren't listed here.
-I've seen this salad served many different ways:
+I've served this salad several different ways:

 - With all salad ingredients tossed together in one large bowl, with or without the salad dressing mixed in.
 (To avoid soggy chips, be sure to wait until you are ready to eat to toss the ingredients together.)